-Immediately after the break up of The Adverts, TV formed TV Smith's Explorers, who achieved a UK hit in 1980 with the single “Tomahawk Cruise” and released one album, “Last Words Of The Great Explorer” a year later.
+Immediately after the break up of The Adverts, TV formed TV Smith's Explorers, who gained a UK hit in 1980 with the single “Tomahawk Cruise” and released one album, “Last Words Of The Great Explorer” a year later.
 Lack of commercial success led to the band being dropped by their record label and their subsequent split.
 TV re-entered the live arena in 1986 with Cheap, before performing his first gigs as a solo artist in the early ’90’s.
-He has gone on to release a succession of albums, including “March Of The Giants” (1992), “Immortal Rich” (1995), “Generation Y” (1999), “Not A Bad Day” (2003), “Misinformation Overload” (2006), “In The Arms Of My Enemy” (2008), “Coming In To Land” (2011), “The Acoustic Sessions” (2013), and “I Delete” (2014).
+Since then he has established himself as the leading solo performer of the punk rock scene and has released a succession of albums including “March Of The Giants” (1992), “Immortal Rich” (1995), “Generation Y” (1999), “Not A Bad Day” (2003), “Misinformation Overload” (2006), “In The Arms Of My Enemy” (2008), “Coming In To Land” (2011), “The Acoustic Sessions” (2013), and “I Delete” (2014).
 He has also been involved in a number of collaborations with other bands, most notably with German superstars Die Toten Hosen, who performed as TV’s backing band on the album “Useless.”
 Die Toten Hosen released TV’s album “Land Of The Overdose” worldwide on their label JKP/Warners in 2018.

-Fiercely independent and determinedly embodying the original spirit of punk rock, TV was until recently playing over 100 gigs a year all over the world.
-His final appearances before the Coronavirus pandemic hit the UK were in March with punk legends Stiff Little Fingers and The Professionals.
-Their month-long tour together was called off after only three dates as the country went into lockdown, and shortly afterwards all of TV’s 56 gigs planned for the rest of 2020 were also cancelled.
-Not to be daunted, he went straight to work in his home studio and wrote and recorded eleven new songs inspired by the current crisis.
-The resulting album, “Lockdown Holiday,” was released on the Easy Action label in the UK, and JKP/Warners in the rest of Europe, at the beginning of 2021.
-The album has already been described by many critics as the best of his career.
+Fiercely independent and proudly embodying the original spirit of punk rock, TV was playing over 100 gigs a year all over the world before Coronavirus hit in 2020.
+Over 60 gigs were subsequently cancelled, but not to be daunted he went into his home studio and wrote and recorded eleven new songs inspired by the pandemic.
+The resulting album, “Lockdown Holiday,” was released on the Easy Action label in the UK at the beginning of 2021, and has been described by many critics as the best of his career.